md-sahab-hassan/simon-game/README.md

 # simon-game
-This is  the Simon Game which is based on JavaScript
+This is  the Simon Game which is based on JavaScript.